NACAS Inaugurates Matthew Portner, CASP as President and Installs 2022 Board of Directors

 The Campus Care Grant

-The Campus Care Grant awards up to $25,000 annually to programs or services that support student achievement by addressing a basic need of students on campus, such as housing, food, mobility, safety, academic resources, and counseling.
+The Campus Care Grant awards up to $20,000 annually to programs or services that support student achievement by addressing the basic needs of students on campus, such as housing, food, mobility, safety, academic resources, and counseling.
 The NACAS Foundation developed the Campus Care Grant to expand the level of support campuses can provide to students through service delivery.

 Backing how your campus cares for its student community.